noahmott/noahmott/README.md

  👋 Hi, I’m Noah Mott.
 <p>
-I'm a Data Scientist working for TikTok as the Violent Extremism Lead under the Network Analysis and Targeted Manipulation Team for US Trust & Safety (that's a mouthful!).
-I use Data Science and Machine Learning Solutions to protect the users and creators on the platform!
+I'm a Data Scientist currently working for TikTok in US Trust & Safety.
+I use Data Science and Machine Learning Solutions to protect the users and creators on the platform.